Centering Equity in this Moment

 - Black and Blue: The Origins and Consequences of Medical Racism.
 Hoberman, University of California Press, 2012.

-We understand books can be expensive or hard to find.
+We know books can be expensive or hard to find.
 Please check your local library for physical or digital copies.
-If you do not know where your local library is or they do not have the book you are looking for, please visit WorldCat (https://www.worldcat.org/) to locate the nearest copy to you.
+If you do not know where your local library is or they do not have the book you are looking for, please visit WorldCat to locate the nearest copy to you or contact a UNC librarian for help!

 To support local bookstores, shop online at Bookshop.